ShamilBiktimirov/astro-basics/README.md

 ## Documentation

-Additional documentation is provided in the docs/ folder: docs/notation.md
+Additional documentation is provided in the docs/ folder:

-Reference-frame conventions, DCM notation, quaternion conventions, and units. docs/api_reference.md

-Function-level API reference grouped by module (auto-generated from code).
+- docs/notation.md
+- docs/matlab_style_guide.md

 Users are encouraged to consult these documents before extending the toolbox.

-### Conventions

-- Units: SI units are used unless explicitly stated otherwise.
-- Vectors: Column vectors (3×1) are assumed by default.
-- Frames and DCMs:
-  Direction cosine matrices follow the convention
-  $$dcm^{AB}$$ — mapping coordinates from frame B to frame A according to $$r^A = dcm^{AB} \cdot r^B$$

 ---